 The first step in detecting lung cancer is often a chest X-ray.
 If there is still reason to suspect you might have lung cancer, your doctor will order a CT (computed tomography) scan.
 You might also have a PET scan or a bronchoscopy, which involves a camera going through your mouth or nose and into your lungs.
 During a bronchoscopy, your doctor will likely take a biopsy, or tissue sample, of your lungs.

-Innovative Screening Services for Lung Cancer at WMCHealth
+Lung Cancer Screening Program at WMCHealth

 Yearly lung cancer screening is recommended for people who meet all three of these criteria: